CloudBoost/developers/en/datastorage/objects.md

 #####In this section

-In this section you'll learn how to create an Object (we call it CloudObject) and and save it into your CloudTable.
+In this section you'll learn how to create an Object (we call it [CloudObject]( https://docs.cloudboost.io/#CloudObject)) and save it into your [CloudTable]( https://docs.cloudboost.io/#CloudTable).
 You will also learn about default properties in objects.
 Finally we'll also learn to update, delete and refresh / fetch CloudObjects and look into various data-types CloudBoost supports.

 #Saving Objects